 Regional Relief and Recovery Fund (RRRF)

-A total of $49.5 million has been allocated in support of Northern Ontario businesses and organizations, and will be allocated through two funding streams.
+This brings to $71.8 million the total RRRF funding allocated in support of Northern Ontario businesses and organizations.
+This investment is being allocated through two funding streams.

 Regional economy stream in Northern Ontario

-FedNor is delivering $24 million of this RRRF investment through its Regional Economic Growth through Innovation program.
-Eligible applicants include businesses such as incorporated companies, corporations or co-operatives, or Indigenous organizations such as Indigenous/First Nation/Métis Settlement-owned businesses, as well as various not-for-profit entities.
-The RRRF will support a variety of costs or activities to help SMEs and not-for-profit organizations stay solvent over a period of six months.
+FedNor is offering financial assistance to help various not-for-profit entities and eligible businesses, such as incorporated companies, corporations or co-operatives, or Indigenous organizations such as Indigenous/First Nation/Métis Settlement-owned businesses, stay solvent over a period of six months.

 Community Futures stream in Northern Ontario

-FedNor is partnering with Northern Ontario’s 24 Community Futures Development Corporations (CFDCs) to deliver $25.5 million in RRRF support directly to small businesses and entrepreneurs in rural areas.
+FedNor is partnering with Northern Ontario’s 24 Community Futures Development Corporations (CFDCs) to offer financial support directly to small businesses and entrepreneurs in rural areas.
 This includes sole proprietorships or partnerships not covered under the Regional Economy stream.
 Each CFDC is managing its own application and selection process in accordance with the parameters set out in the RRRF, and will determine ultimate funding recipients in accordance with its own policies and procedures.

 To find out more about RRRF funding available through this stream, contact your local CFDC or consult this CFDC directory.